|

 alternative dates in case the range is busy.
 Be sure to check on the

-Council and District calendars to ensure there are no conflicts.
-(Note:
+Council and District calendars to ensure there are no conflicts and

 if you do your planning and schedule months in advance, you are more